leitstand/leitstand-inventory/leitstand-inventory-model/doc/datamodel.md

 #### Unique Constraints
 This table has two unique constraints:
-- `UUID`, the platform ID is unique
+- `UUID`, the platform ID is unique.
+- `NAME`, the platform name is unique.
 - `VENDOR` and `MODEL` columns form a composite unique key.
   The combination of vendor and model name is unique.